KozlowskaAgnieszka/ScheduleManagement/README.md

-# ScheduleManagement
+## ScheduleManagement

-A simple timesheet management system
+A no-fuss system to manage timesheets

-The project used:
-- MySQL
+I've whipped up this nifty project using a powerful combo of **MySQL, JavaScript, EJS, and Express.js**.